-- the employer followed any consultation requirements in the award, enterprise agreement or other registered agreement.
+- The employer followed any consultation requirements in the award, enterprise agreement or other registered agreement

-However a dismissal is not a genuine redundancy if the employer could have given the employee another job within the employer’s business or an associated entity.
+Further, redundancy is also not genuine if the employer could have given the employee another job within the employer’s business or an associated entity.

 If you have further questions about unfair dismissal, it may be worth getting in touch with an employment lawyer.